 The Expanding Role of the Modern Engineer

-At first glance, it would seem like skills and knowledge required of engineers hasn’t changed that much over the years.
-Yet, it’s easy to see that product development has evolved.
-Many non-engineering stakeholders need to get involved.
-Design decisions are far more democratic when taking company-wide considerations into account.
-The contrast between the two prompts a serious question:
+At first glance, it might seem that the required skills and knowledge for engineers haven’t changed that much over the years.
+Yet it’s easy to see that product development has evolved.
+Many non-engineering stakeholders need to be involved in this development.
+Design decisions are necessarily more democratic when taking company-wide considerations into account.
+This prompts a serious question:

 Do today’s engineers need to evolve in terms of skills and knowledge?

 To answer that question, we need a little context.
 A good place to start is to look at the traditional culture of engineering.

 An engineer’s prime responsibility has traditionally been to design products for the three Fs: form, fit and function.
 But that isn’t a responsibility without consequences: it carries personal accountability.
 Engineers place their signature on drawings to signify their personal approval of a design.
 If products fail, drawing signatures identify responsible engineers so that they can justify their decisions.
 In summary, more so than any other group, engineering has had a strong culture of accountability.

 Mechatronics Complexity and the Fade of the One True Expert

 One thing that has undermined engineering’s accountability culture has been the increase of electrical hardware and software in traditional mechanical products, even down to its lowest levels.
 Few engineers have the deep expertise in mechanical, electrical and software disciplines necessary to make design decisions autonomously.
 Instead, lead engineers work with specialized engineers to look at design alternatives and their associated impacts, as well as heading efforts to collaborate and build consensus.
 The result is a group think approach, rather than placing responsibility and accountability on any one engineer.